-- 1. Development, Adoption and Amendment of the Capital Improvements Element (CIE) - a) The annual update of the School District's Educational Facilities Plan (EFP), once adopted by the School Board, shall be transmitted to the County and the Cities.
-The County and the Cities shall adopt the School District's Educational Facilities Plan (EFP) into the Capital Improvements Element of their Comprehensive Plans no later than December 1st of each year. - b) Any amendment, correction or modification to the School District's Educational Facilities Plan (EFP) concerning costs, revenue sources, or acceptance of facilities pursuant to dedications, once adopted by the School Board, shall be transmitted to the County and Cities.
+- 1. Development, Adoption and Amendment of the Capital Improvements Element (CIE) - a) The annual update of the School District's Five-Year Capital Facilities Plan, once adopted by the School Board, shall be transmitted to the County and the Cities.
+The County and the Cities shall adopt the School District's Five-Year Capital Facilities Plan into the Capital Improvements Element of their Comprehensive Plans no later than December 31st of each year. - b) Any amendment, correction or modification to the School District's Five-Year Capital Facilities Plan concerning costs, revenue sources, or acceptance of facilities pursuant to dedications, once adopted by the School Board, shall be transmitted to the County and Cities.
 Within ninety (90) days, the County and Cities shall amend their Capital Improvements Elements to reflect the changes.
-Such amendments may be accomplished by ordinance, and shall not be deemed amendments to the comprehensive plan. - c) The County and the Cities, by adopting the School District's Educational Facilities Plan (EFP) in their Capital Improvements Elements shall have neither obligation nor responsibility for funding the School District EFP. - 2.
-Development, Adoption and Amendment of the Public School Facilities Element (PSFE) - a) The County and the Cities shall each develop a Public School Facilities Element which is consistent with those developed by the other local governments within the County.
-Each Public School Facilities Element must also be consistent with this Agreement, Chapter 163.3177(12), F.S., and Rule 9J-5.025, F.A.C. - b) To ensure a uniform district wide school concurrency system, the County and the Cities shall coordinate with the Oversight group to ensure that each PSFE is adopted and becomes effective no later than May 1, 2008. - c) In the event that it becomes necessary to amend the PSFE, the local government wishing to initiate an amendment shall request review through the Oversight group prior to transmitting the amendment to the Department of Community Affairs (DCA) pursuant to Section 163.3184, F.S.
+Such amendments may be accomplished by ordinance, and shall not be deemed amendments to the comprehensive plan. - c) The County and the Cities, by adopting the School District's Five-Year Capital Facilities Plan in their Capital Improvements Elements shall have neither obligation nor responsibility for funding the School District Five-Year Capital Facilities Plan. - 2.
+Development, Adoption and Amendment of the Public School Facilities Element (PSFE) - a) The County and the Cities shall adopt a Public School Facilities Element which is consistent with those adopted by the other local governments within the County.
+The Public School Facilities Element must also be consistent with this Agreement, Chapter 163.3177(12), F.S., and Rule 9J-5.025, F.A.C.
+The County and the Cities shall notify the Oversight group when the PSFE is adopted and becomes effective. - b) In the event that it becomes necessary to amend the PSFE, the local government wishing to initiate an amendment shall request review through the Oversight group prior to transmitting the amendment to the Department of Community Affairs (DCA) pursuant to Section 163.3184, F.S.
 The Oversight group shall be responsible for distributing the amendment to all Parties to this Agreement for review and comment. - 1) To achieve required consistency, all local governments shall adopt the amendment in accordance with the statutory procedures for amending comprehensive plans. - 2) If any local government objects to the amendment and the dispute cannot be resolved between or among the Parties, the dispute shall be resolved in accordance with the provisions set forth in Section 1 of this Agreement.
-In such a case, the Parties agree not to adopt the amendment until the dispute has been resolved.
+In such a case, the Parties agree not to adopt the amendment until the dispute has been resolved. - 3) Any local issues not specifically required by Statute or Rule may be included or modified in the Local Government Public School Facilities

-- 3) Any local issues not specifically required by Statute or Rule may be included or modified in the Local Government Public School Facilities Element by following the normal Comprehensive Plan amendment process. - 3.
-Development, Adoption and Amendment of the Intergovernmental Coordination Element (ICE) - a) The process for the development, adoption, and amendment of the Intergovernmental Coordination Element shall be set forth in Section 163.3184, F.S.
+Element by following the normal Comprehensive Plan amendment process.

+- 3. Development, Adoption and Amendment of the Intergovernmental Coordination Element (ICE) - a) The process for the development, adoption, and amendment of the Intergovernmental Coordination Element shall be set forth in Section 163.3184, F.S.